 iPhone 12 vs. iPhone 13: Differences

-The table below shows the most important differences between the two models at a glance.
+The table below shows the most important differences between the two models at a glance, using Apple's published figures.

 | Feature | iPhone 12 | iPhone 13 |